Kossit73/ecommerce/README.md

 - **Port Conflict**: If port 8002 is in use, change the port in the Uvicorn command (e.g., `--port 8003`).
 - **Missing Dependencies**: Ensure all packages in `requirements.txt` are installed.
 Run `pip install -r requirements.txt` again if errors occur.
+- **Streamlit Cloud install failures**: The hosted environment only needs the lightweight `requirements.txt`.
+If you deploy the backend elsewhere, install `backend-requirements.txt` outside of Streamlit Cloud to avoid native build steps that the platform blocks.
 - **File Not Found**: Verify `financial_assumptions.xlsx` exists in the project root or update the filename/path in the load API call.
 - **API Errors**: Check server logs (enabled with `--log-level debug`) for detailed error messages.